nuta/ftl/README.md

 To achieve this goal, we have the following design principles:

-- Aim to being easy to develop, not achiving a correct and beautiful architecture.
+- Aim to be easy to develop, not achieving a correct and beautiful architecture.
 Make OS development approachable and fun for everyone.
 - Don't try to achieve the perfect design from the beginning.
 Imagine how the userspace should look like first, not vice versa - the microkernel is just a runtime for applications.
 - The traditional "user-mode" concept is just one of the many ways to isolate components.
 Implement other faster ways like language-based (e.g. Rust/WebAssembly), or Intel/Arm specific mechanisms (e.g. Intel PKS) for better performance.
 - Implement in [Rust](https://www.rust-lang.org/) with async APIs, without async Rust (`async fn`).
 Every component has a simple main loop to make the execution flow clear.

-TODO: nice drawining of the architecture
+TODO: nice drawing of the architecture

 ## Features